Home » By Course » Desserts » No-Bake Oreo Cake Pops

 • Decorate immediately.
 Add sprinkles before the coating sets so they stick on to each ball.

-• Mix peanut butter, caramel, or a dash of espresso powder into the filling for unique twists.
+• Mix peanut butter, caramel, or a dash of espresso powder into the filling for unique flavor twists.

 • Stick each pop in a mini cupcake liner and wrap in cellophane tied with a ribbon for a gift-ready treat.